 The same point applies over time.
 Suppose a state passes a gun control law at the same time that crime rates are rising nationally.
 It would be a mistake to attribute the overall increase in national crime rates to the law that got passed.
 To account for that concern, researchers normally see whether the increase in crime rate for the state that had the change is greater or less than the overall national change.

 Unfortunately, the American Journal of Public Health study doesn’t account for this last concern, and their results are extremely sensitive to this error.
 Here is a simple version of their regression explaining the number of police officers feloniously killed over the years from 1996 to 2013, but without accounting for the time effects that we just discussed.
 Before going through the results, the media coverage of this study is incorrect in claiming that more guns are associated with more police killings.
 What the journal article actually measures is not the gun ownership, but the percentage of suicides committed with guns (fsdsuicides).
+We have expressed our concerns about this measure many times, but since these authors and many other academic authors use this measure and the media is reporting this as gun ownership, we will use it here primarily for comparison purposes.
 This regression looks at the total number of police feloniously murdered with their measure of “gun ownership” and the number of police officers.
-In this regression it appears that a one percentage point increase in the percent of suicides committed with guns increase, there is a significant 1.8 percent increase in the total number of police killed.
+In this regression, it appears that a one percentage point increase in the percent of suicides committed with guns increase, there is a significant 1.8 percent increase in the total number of police killed.

 Just accounting for the changes in crime rates over time, completely reverses the claims made in the American Journal of Public Health.
 It now appears that a one percentage point increase in the percent of suicides committed with guns increase, there is a significant 2.25 percent decrease in the total number of police killed.